zARODz11z/AlgorithmVisualizer/BubbleSortReadME.md

  We could optimize this slightly by not looking at the last element since that one should be sorted by the time we get there but Its not much faster than O(n^2) and other algorithms are much better.

+ This algorithm takes O(1) space because no matter how big the input is.
+The space taken up will always be constant and not grow as the input does.